IceLuna/Eagle/docs/source/latest_release.rst

 New debug windows
 -----------------
 Now you can see what your GPU and CPU are doing.
-New debug windows were added that show you the list of tasks that were just executed and how much it took to execute.
+New debug windows were added that show you the list of tasks that were just executed and how much time it took to execute.

 Since the engine uses two threads (main and render), `CPU Timings` tab displays timings per thread.
 Each of these windows allow you to pause the updates of the timings.
 Also, the editor can show your GPU memory usage and what resources take up the memory.